 Santa Fe Island, also known as Barrington, is home to a large colony of Galapagos sea lions.
 The two beaches that make up part of its amazing landscape are home to a large number of female sea lions that get together every year to give birth, nurse and raise their pups.
 Talk about wildlife sisterhood!
 When visiting this amazing island, our guests often marvel at the amount of life they encounter, and the peaceful interactions that occur between the species.

-This Galapagos Big15 favourite, despite sometimes being a little stinky, melts everyone’s heart with its playful nature and puppy eyes.
+This Galapagos Big15 favorite, despite sometimes being a little stinky, melts everyone’s heart with its playful nature and puppy eyes.
 In this blog, get ready to witness a sea of sea lions on Santa Fe Island (which you can visit on our Eastern Islands itinerary)!

 Male sea lions, also known as Beach Masters, work very hard to keep their harems along the beach and younger “sneaky” males out of the reach of females.
 Males are even known to go through long periods of fasting in order to not leave their beach unguarded.
 Females, on the other hand, always search for the males that will provide the best genetic material.

 Therefore, females can be demanding when it comes to finding a suitable mate.
 A female sea lion will give birth to one pup a year.
 Although, on rare occasions, we have been able to spot twins.
 Having one pup every year gives a higher survival rate.
-If the first pup does not make it, a second pup will takes its place the following year.
+If the first pup does not make it, a second pup will take its place the following year.